adequatica/adequatica.github.io/_posts/2024-11-05-is-it-worth-mocking-websockets-by-playwright.md

 Where `ws.send()` method sends a message to the page from the server.

 Unfortunately, I could not figure out if it is possible to intercept and mock messages in both ways in one `test()`.
-Even so, there is nothing to worry about because the test cases can be divided.
+Even so, there is nothing to worry about if these test cases can be splitted.

 ---